Why does food get stuck in my teeth every time I eat, especially in the same place?

 Flossing will not cause diastemas.
 Improper flossing can cause gum damage, but not directly gaps between teeth.
 Proper flossing will prevent spaces between teeth by keeping plaque buildup and decay to a minimum.
 To floss effectively, use 18 inches of floss, hold it tight, use new sections between each tooth, move back and forth gently in a C-shape, avoid forcing floss into the gums, and rinse with mouthwash.

 Is flossing enough?

 Daily oral hygiene will go a long way.
 Wider floss, also known as dental tape, can be helpful for people with diastemas or bridge work.
-Frequent and proper flossing technique minimize food between teeth will improve the health of your gums, bone and can even prevent spacing.
+Frequent and proper flossing techniques minimize food between teeth will improve the health of your gums, and bone and can even prevent spacing.

 Aedit.
 (2020).
 Spaced/Misaligned teeth overview – Causes, treatment options, and MORE: AEDIT.
 Retrieved June 25, 2020, from https://aedit.com/concern/spacedmisaligned-teeth

 American Association of Orthodontics (AAO).
 (2020, January 13).
 Benefits of early orthodontic treatment.
 Retrieved June 25, 2020, from https://www.aaoinfo.org/blog/is-there-a-benefit-to-early-treatment/